 A Nurse Paralegal is skilled in both the medical and legal professions and provides assistance with legal matters that involve medical issues.
 Every year since 2010, the nursing profession has proven to be the fastest career field growing in the country.
 The U.S. Bureau of Labor Statistics reported that the profession is estimated to rise 26% by the year 2020.

 This growth will add 712,000 jobs all across the U.S. from 2010 to 2020.
 While it may not come as a surprise that it is one of the popular professions to jump into, not many know that there is a wide variety of nursing jobs to choose from in the field.
 One of them being a nurse paralegal.

-People who choose to be a nurse paralegal are the ones who handle all the medically related legal work in the company or business they work for.
+People who choose to be nurse paralegals are the ones who handle all the medically related legal work in the company or business they work for.
 A nurse paralegal makes sure that any medical associated legal practice stays within its boundaries to ensure equal legal rights.
-The nursing jobs in this career involve the nurse paralegal to work as a legal assistant for companies or businesses like: insurance companies, law firms, publishers of medical journals, HMOs, and even government agencies.
+The nursing jobs in this career involve the nurse paralegal working as a legal assistant for companies or businesses like insurance companies, law firms, publishers of medical journals, HMOs, and even government agencies.
 But don’t confuse a paralegal nurse for an LCN – also called a legal nurse consultant.